gvwilson/sdxpy/src/undo/index.md

 Our application's `_interact` method changes too.
-Instead of relying on keystroke handler methods to do things, it expects them to create action objects.
+Instead of relying on keystroke handler methods to do things, it expects them to create action objects
+([%f undo-verbs %]).
 These objects are appended to the application's history, and then asked to do whatever they do:

 [% inc file="action.py" keep="interact" %]

+[% figure
+   slug="undo-verbs"
+   img="verbs.svg"
+   alt="Nouns as verbs in the Command pattern" caption="Representing actions as objects in the Command design pattern" cls="here"
+%]

 Note that we have modified all the handler methods to take the keystroke as an input parameter